Lord Emsworth and Others: "There's Always Golf"

-Plot

 Clarice Fitch was a force to be reckoned with, recalls the Oldest Member, and weedy, bespectacled accountant Ernest Plinlimmon is powerfully affected by the impact of her personality.
 But like hundreds of others, he escapes her notice, until he encounters her on the eighteenth fairway, needing a four to win the Medals Competition.
 But she is not playing—she is tying her shoelace.
 When a forceful woman comes between a man and a coveted tournament medal, she sees the true depths of his soul.